AX-MMD/kk-scene-timeline-info/README.md

 ## Limitations
 - I haven't found a way to detect when preset Studio animations are used, so if a scene does not animate in Timeline and only uses presets, it will be treated as static.

+## Installation
+- Download `KKSceneTimelineInfo.zip` from the [release page](https://github.com/AX-MMD/kk-scene-timeline-info/releases/)
+- Extract wherever you want, but keep all the files together.

+## Usage
+- Drag and drop a scene file or folder on `KKSceneTimelineInfo.bat`

 ## Configuration
 The script behaviour can be customized using the `config.toml` file.
 Below are the available options: